vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 22.3 Format code can be local and readable

-Complete opcode-profile entries are a strong fit for sequence drivers.
-Keeping decode and playback lambdas adjacent makes the driver visible without coupling playback to source encoding or scattering one command across several switches.
+One imperative compiler-cursor switch is a strong fit for sequence drivers.
+Keeping each command's reads and effects in the same case makes the driver visible without coupling playback to source encoding or scattering one command across decode and execute definitions.

 Return presentation metadata with each decoded command and let `CommandSourceMap` project annotations.
 Command decoding should not call annotation-builder methods.